I love stories of people doing what someone told them they couldn’t do.

 Someone told me I couldn’t drive to a job interview that required driving over a mountain range because to them it was too far, and dangerous and gas would be expensive.
 Well, I did it anyway.
 And my life is what it is today, thanks to trusting myself, that I know what is best for me, what I can do, and what boundaries I can expand.

 The same goes for people in gender transition who I work with every day.
 Despite losing friends and family, getting fired from jobs, being totally rejected by strangers, and suffering to the point of no return—-it is just something they have to do for their own peace.
+Workers can consider appealing against wrongful dismissal to be rightfully compensated.

 Would you want to spend a life in the shadows, hiding, pretending to be someone you are not?
 If we have one life to live, and it is ours to enjoy to the fullest, even if it just means being a different black sheep (albeit my true self)—well, I would do it anyway too.